 Each year Trust schools organise a range of activities that take place off site and out of hours to support our aims.
-We have, through our Local Governing Bodies (LGB's), formally adopted the Bath & North East Somerset Council 'Educational Visits Guide' as the primary guidance on how these visits should be managed.
+We have, through our Local Governing Bodies (LGB's), formally adopted the relevant Local Authority 'Educational Visits Guide' as the primary guidance on how these visits should be managed.